boktai1000/ClassicRosterBot/README.md

 ## Discord Requirements
 - Server ID
 - Channel ID
+- Message ID (Used by wow-persistent.js, optional and requires wow-initial.js to run once)
 - The following roles: Raider, DPS, Healer, Tank, Druid, Hunter, Mage, Paladin, Priest, Rogue, Warlock, Warrior

+It is recommended to enable Developer Mode for your account to grab IDs more easily, or have a Bot that can query IDs for you (Carl-bot, etc).

 ## Usage
 - wow-initial.js